Jaanus Uudmäe

 Jaanus Uudmäe (born 24 December 1980) is an Estonian triple jumper and long jumper.
 His personal best in triple jump is 17.06m.

 Competing for the Arkansas Razorbacks track and field team, Uudmäe won the 2006 triple jump at the NCAA Division I Indoor Track and Field Championships with a mark of 16.57 m.
+Uudmäe also competed for the Southern Illinois Salukis track and field team.

 His father Jaak Uudmäe is a gold medalist in triple jump at the 1980 Summer Olympics in Moscow.